evoluhq/evolu/packages/evolu/README.md

 > “There are no solutions.
 There are only trade-offs.” ― Thomas Sowell

-Evolu is not P2P software.
+Evolu is not P2P.
 For reliable syncing and backup, there needs to be a server.
 Evolu server is very minimal, and everyone can run their own.
 While it's theoretically possible to have P2P Evolu, I have yet to see a reliable solution.
 It's not only a technical problem; it's an economic problem.
 Someone has to be paid to keep your data safe.
 Evolu provides a free server for testing.
 Soon we will provide a paid server for production usage.

 All table columns except for ID are nullable by default.
 It's not a bug; it's a feature.
 Local-first data are meant to last forever, but schemas evolve.
 This design decision was inspired by GraphQL [nullability](https://graphql.org/learn/best-practices/#nullability) and [versioning](https://graphql.org/learn/best-practices/#versioning).
 Evolu provides a handy `filterMap` helper for queries.